![]() |

 photocopies with utmost sincerity and kept his prayer alive to keep the machine

-healthy without developing mechanical snag.
-An unwarranted suspicion came over
+healthy without developing a mechanical snag.
+An unwarranted suspicion came

 photocopies.
 His life would thus depend on people like them who might visit his

-shop only on some emergency in future.
-Very shortly, his shop wouldn’t appear
+shop only in some emergency in the future.
+Very shortly, his shop wouldn’t

-even in the remains of his loyal, regular customers’ memory.
-It would disappear
+appear even in the remains of his loyal, regular customers’ memory.
+It would

-This big over-bridge should have never been built there.
+This big overbridge should have never been built there.
+It

 declared that he was going to jump off from the top to kill himself, the